Scrum Burn Down Charts: Complete Guide 2026

 -

-Issue Identification: Deviations from the ideal trendline can highlight issues such as scope changes, resource constraints, or technical challenges that need to be addressed promptly.
+Issue Identification: Deviations from the ideal trendline highlight issues such as scope changes, resource constraints, or technical challenges that need to be addressed promptly.

 -